solo-io/squash/PREVERSION.md

 # Before tagging a new release

-## Dev tasks
+## General
-- update makefile for new client/docker settings
-- update the Makefile
-- combine with Kube-squash
+- [x] combine with Kube-squash
-- bring vscode extension code into this repo
-- make it easier to deploy sample apps
+- [x] make it easier to deploy sample apps
-- deployment manifest for go w/ java sample microservice
+- [x] deployment manifest for go w/ java sample microservice

-# Zoom
 ## namespace update
 - [x] store squash in SquashCentralNamespace
 - [x] allow SquashCentralNamespace to be configured as a flag